No More Suicide Notes

 These and many more questions kept racing through my mind.

-After a decade, I am yet to get an answer to any of my questions and I doubt I will get one.
+After over a decade, I am yet to get an answer to any of my questions and I doubt I will get one.

 Many people in better conditions than my brother have also committed suicide.
 A lawyer committed suicide in his office and another man jump from a storey building to his death.
 Have you ever at one point in your life felt that the earth opened and swallowed you up?
 The feeling isn’t different from the ones felt by those who had committed suicide.
 Anything, no matter how irrelevant you might think it is, can cause someone to commit suicide.